New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Death benefit

 The death benefit payout is the amount paid to beneficiaries if you pass away during the policy term.
 This allows beneficiaries to help replace your income, pay down debts, cover final expenses, and save for the future.
-Beneficiaries can opt to receive the death benefit as a lump sum or an annuity with various payout methods.
+Beneficiaries can opt to receive the death benefit as a lump sum or an annuity with various payout methods, depending on the policy and insurer.

 Cash value

 Part of each premium you pay goes into a cash value growth component.
-Once your cash value grows enough, you can borrow from it at favorable terms, withdraw from it, use it to pay premiums, or increase your death benefit.
+Once your cash value grows enough, you can borrow from it at favorable terms, withdraw from it, use it to pay premiums, or increase your death benefit, depending on the policy terms.
 You can also receive your cash value minus surrender charges if you surrender the policy.

 Pros and cons of variable life insurance